traveling by train in europe

 From fastest trains in Europe to slow scenic journeys, and from luxury trains to spontaneous day trips, the rail network offers adventure, accessibility, and unforgettable views.

-So pack light.
-Charge your phone.
-Download a train journey planner app like Omio, that keeps things simple, and prepare to fall in love with Europe – one railway line at a time.
+Get a Europe train pass for flexible, unlimited travel in 33 countries when you buy a Eurail Pass, and prepare to fall in love with Europe – one railway line at a time.

 Priya Florence Shah